Skip to main content

 Graduate or Law Student

-A student that is pursuing their graduate or law degree.
+A student who is pursuing their graduate or law degree.

-Note: Students who attended NCCU as an undergraduate students and will be transitioning to graduate or law status may not be reflected in the Residential Life management system until after graduation.
-Students who fall into this category should contact Residential Life to ensure they are placed properly in our system.
+Please Note: Students who attended North Carolina Central University as undergraduate students and will be transitioning to graduate or law status may not be reflected in the Residential Life management system until after graduation.
+Students who fall into this category should contact the Office of Residential Life to ensure their student type is accurately reflected in the housing system.

 Assignments are based on building availability at the time of assignment.
 Building availability is split between the various student types to assist staff in ensuring there is enough space for students mandated to live on campus via the on-campus residency requirement.
 Additional buildings may be opened to accommodate students as needed.